 I can't believe it's almost November already!
 It's time to start planning the Thanksgiving menu.
 Before we went gluten-free for our Celiac kiddo, green bean casserole was a staple of our Thanksgiving dinner.
 That is definitely not gluten free, so we've switched to our all-time family favorite side dish: Green beans with bacon and onions.
 Even my pickiest kiddos love this recipe.

 Silly fact for the day: When I was a kid, I preferred leftovers of these beans to dessert!
 Crazy, I know, but my 12-year-old now does the same thing.
 I guess craziness (and a love of veggies) is hereditary!

-Ready to give them a try?
-(I warn you . . . you’ll never want to eat plain green beans again!)
+Ready to give Mom's best green beans with bacon and onions a try?
+(I warn you . . . you'll never want to eat plain green beans again!)
 Oh, and did I mention that this recipe is super easy?
 Bonus!

 - 3-4 cans of green beans

 - 1 large onion